swiftlang/swift/docs/CppInteroperability/UserGuide-CallingSwiftFromC++.md

 ### Resilient Enums

 A resilient Swift enumeration value could represent a case that's unknown to the client.
-Swift forces the client to check if the value is `@uknown default` when switching over the enumeration to account for that.
+Swift forces the client to check if the value is `@unknown default` when switching over the enumeration to account for that.
 C++ follows a similar principle, by exposing an `unknownDefault` case that can then be matched in a switch.